 Agricultural Innovation

 Recent breakthroughs in meiotic recombination engineering promise to accelerate these gains.
-Also, by manipulating the activity of the HEI10 protein, which regulates crossover frequency in plants, scientists have been able to increase the number of recombination events per chromosome without compromising fertility.
+That's why by manipulating the activity of the HEI10 protein, which regulates crossover frequency in plants, scientists have been able to increase the number of recombination events per chromosome without compromising fertility.
 This “recombination boost” expands the genetic search space, allowing breeders to break linkage drag—where undesirable genes are co‑inherited with beneficial ones—and to stack multiple resistance genes into a single variety.

 Adding to this, the advent of haploid induction techniques, which produce plants that carry only a single set of chromosomes, leverages meiosis to create completely homozygous lines in a single generation.
 When combined with CRISPR‑mediated edits, haploid induction streamlines the development of elite cultivars, shortening the breeding cycle from years to months.